-The rheumatology helpline has had a lot of questions about issues related to the coronavirus pandemic.
-So we have decided to create an information sheet to help answer some of the frequently asked questions, which we hope to update regularly on the Trust's website.
+Since the beginning of the pandemic the rheumatology helpline has had a lot of questions about issues related to the coronavirus pandemic.
+So we have created a local information sheet to help answer some of the frequently asked questions, which we are updating regularly.
 We have based the answers to these questions on national guidance and our local experience.
-If you have symptoms of Coronavirus, you should follow national guidelines (see the links below).